sgaut023/skin_disease_classification/README.md

 conda env create -f environment.yml
 ```

-If you don't have access to a GOU, enter the following in the command prompt:
+If you don't have access to a GPU, enter the following in the command prompt:
 ```
 conda env create -f environment_no_cpu.yml
 ```